hongsam14/nanolite_agent/README.md

 # nanolite_agent
-A very simple agent that works with opentelemetry
+A very simple agent that works with sysmon & opentelemetry